 Please visit the webpage of the Swiss Federal Office of Public Health for the latest information and advice on the situation in Switzerland.
 Please find more information on Coronavirus and on how to protect yourself on the website of the World Health Organization (WHO).

 Switzerland lifted entry restrictions involving EU/EFTA states on 15 June 2020.
-EU/EFTA citizens travelling from Ireland to Switzerland face no restrictions; freedom of movements has been re-established.
-Non-EU/EFTA citizens will still face entry restrictions to Switzerland.
+EU/EFTA citizens can travel from Ireland to Switzerland; freedom of movements has been re-established.
+Non-EU/EFTA citizens can still face entry restrictions to Switzerland.

 Please be aware that as the situation continues to evolve, it is possible that the entry or exit requirements of the Irish government, the Swiss government or a transit country may be adjusted at short notice.

 For details relating to Swiss entry regulations please consult the Q&A on the website of the State Secretariat for Migration (SEM).
 In case of urgent inquiries that are not answered by the Q&A, travellers may contact SEM directly (by email or – in the case of emergency – the helpline).

 Reopen.eu gives further information about travel in Europe.

 While abroad, Swiss citizens should use the Travel Admin App and register their travel data on the App or the online registration service Itineris so that the Federal Department of Foreign Affairs can inform them of any significant changes in the security situation at their place of residence.

 Please visit the webpage of the Federal Department of Foreign Affairs (in German, French and Italian) for general travel advice abroad.

 In view of the current situation regarding the COVID-19 pandemic, the Regional Consular Centre (RCC) has adapted its activities.